team-moeller/better-access-charts/README.md

 myChart.DrawChart
 ```

-* In line 1 a variable of the type cls_Better_Access_Chart is declared.
+* In line 1 a variable of the type BAC_Chart is declared.
-* In line 2 a new instance of this class is created.
-* In line 3, the web browser control is assigned to the class module.
+* In line 2 a new instance of this class is created and the web browser control is assigned to the class module.
-* The chart is created in line 4.
+* The chart is created in line 3.

 When you run this code, you will see a chart with some data.
 At the moment no data source is assigned.
 In such a case, Better-Access Charts simply shows a standard data source with 6 entries.
 This is particularly practical for our example.
 We have now done a quick test and fundamentally implemented the chart.